thaggie/thaggie.github.io/_posts/2019-01-24-pixel-eight.markdown

 ### A Development Environment

-While we can work writing code, running, writing more, stoping and then starting again it's preferable to let the program restart for us every time we save.
+While we can work writing code, running, writing more, stopping and then starting again it's preferable to let the program restart for us every time we save.
+To do this we can use a node project called [nodemon][].

 ```sh
 npm add --save-dev nodemon
 ```

-Edit the `package.json` file, there's a `scripts` section, change `test` to `start`, set it to `nodemon index.js`. `nodemon` is a progam which will run and watch a source file, restarting if there are changes.
+Edit the `package.json` file, there's a `scripts` section, change `test` to `start`, set it to `nodemon index.js`.

 ```js
   ...